-home - plugins - tutorials - history - manual - design
+home - plugins - tutorials - showcase - history - manual - design

 dublang

-dublang is a multi-language live coding system with support for multiple programing languages in a single and integrated live coding session
+dublang is a multi-language live coding system with support for multiple programming languages in a single and integrated live coding session

 the name dublang is inspired by the musical style dub, dub consists of remixes of existing music, and just like the dub, dublang consists of remixes of existing software tools